sanchayj/personal-setup/README.md

 4. Run `:checkhealth` in vim to ensure everything is working smoothly
 5. `CocInstall` and `GoInstallBinaries` sometimes seems to not work, re-run those two commands if that's the case.
-6. Use `:PlugUpdate` or `:CocUpdate` to update extensions and plugins
+6. Use `:PlugUpdate` or `:CocUpdate` to update extensions and plugins.
+May need to run `:source %` before